 Find the Settings area of the page and click Edit.

 Optional.
-Click the box to Use the demo environment, if desired.
+Click to Sync signing groups, if desired.

 Click Login with OAuth.